 Perhaps the woman thought reporting was very troublesome.
 She and her

-family want to go to China as quick as they can.
-It will spend too much time if they report it.
+family wanted to go to China as quickly as they could.
+It spend too much time if they reported it.
 Or, maybe she thought the pandemic was not as severe as everyone said.
-And she ate medicine so she thought she can get well by herself.
+And she ate medicine so she thought she will get well by herself.

 People in Beijing were very angry about that.
-They thought she was very selfish, and didn’t care about other people’ health.
-The other people consider that her behavior can be forgiven, because everyone wants to go to the safe place quickly.
+They thought she was very selfish, and didn’t care about other people’s health.
+Other people consider her behavior could be forgiven, because everyone wants to go to a safe place quickly.

-I think She didn’t do the right things, either.
+I think she didn’t do the right thing, either.
 She did it just for herself and her family, and it’s not correct at all.
-If she told truth to the officer, and isolated from others, she wouldn’t made others isolate.
-It probably takes a long time, but it’s good for everyone.
-It has a bright side.
-First, the custom office can pay more attention to people who come back to China from other country.
-Second, it is a warning to other people not to do that like her.
-People not only need to protect their self like washing hands and doing exercise, but should also to concerned about other people.
+If she told the truth to the officer, and isolated herself from others, she wouldn’t make others need to be isolated.
+It probably would have taken long time, but it would have been good for everyone.

+In the end, this story has a bright side.
+First, the custom officer can pay more attention to people who come back to China from other countries.
+Second, it is a warning to other people not to do like her.
+People not only need to protect themselves like by washing hands and doing exercise, but should also concerned about other people.

-Word Count:476
+Word Count:534